 - Clicked on the link to navigate to My Workspace where I uploaded the report and then used the File -> Publish to Web command.

-- Copied the HTML text for the iframe that can be used for embedding the report in a web page.
+- Copied the HTML text for the iframe.
+We can use it for embedding the report in a web page.